 "Darlington is a town in County Durham.
 Best known for its pioneering role in the development of the railway in the 19th Century."
 WikiVoyage

-Thanks to the influence of local Quaker families during the Georgian and Victorian Era, Darlington, known as Darlo to the locals, flourished into the English market town that it is today.
+Thanks to local Quaker families' influence during the Georgian and Victorian Era, Darlington, known as Darlo to the locals, flourished into the English market town that it is today.